How to Increase and Improve Customer Satisfaction – CSAT

 Easier said than done for some firms, as most tend to pursue a culture of training rather than a culture of learning.
 Here we go splitting those horse-hairs again – not at all!
 Training doesn’t equal learning and most firms fall woefully short when it comes to ensuring that employees actually learn what is trained.

 If you recognise that the future of your firm is going to be decided by utilising measures that improve customer satisfaction, publically available customer feedback and CSAT indexes, then you better get busy creating a culture of learning in your firm.
 Improve customer satisfaction!

 If you want to do it right and guarantee (financially guarantee) that what you deploy works then you should recruit Clever Nelly to your team.
 For a modest investment Nelly will form the backbone of your learning culture, show you where your employee knowledge and capability is weak and thus needs attention and where you have systemic strengths on which to build.
 And needless to say, improve customer satisfaction.

-The silver bullet KPI is Customer Satisfaction and if you are not investing to ensure your staff provide exemplar levels of CSAT then your competitors will be gratefully harvesting your customers! need more info?
+The silver bullet KPI is Customer Satisfaction and loyalty.
+If you are not investing to ensure your staff provide exemplar levels of CSAT then your competitors will be gratefully harvesting your customers! need more info?
 Contact me [Adrian] personally here – and i will give you compelling reasons to take a look at how we can help you improve customer satisfaction in your business.